Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

-\textit{C. elegans} (Fig.~\ref{fig:MainFig1}A) has a fully mapped nervous system~\cite{white1986structure,varshney2011structural} with a variety of available genetic tools for perturbing~\cite{fang2015illuminating} and observing~\cite{nguyen2016whole} neuromuscular dynamics.
+\textit{C. elegans} (Fig. 1A) has a fully mapped nervous system~\cite{white1986structure,varshney2011structural} with a variety of available genetic tools for perturbing~\cite{fang2015illuminating} and observing~\cite{nguyen2016whole} neuromuscular dynamics.
 Compared to vertebrate undulators like snakes, its neural control architectures are simpler, and better understood.
-Moreover, the limited information we have about its ecology and environment suggests it is capable of contending with extremely varied and complex terrain like that in the interior of rotten fruit~\cite{felix2010natural} (Fig.~\ref{fig:MainFig1}B).
+Moreover, the limited information we have about its ecology and environment suggests it is capable of contending with extremely varied and complex terrain like the interior of rotten fruit~\cite{felix2010natural} (Fig. 1B).
 Hence it is a promising model for understanding how neural feedback control and mechanical intelligence interact to generate limbless locomotion.
-We studied \textit{C. elegans} locomotion kinematics using microfluidic hexagonal pillar arrays (lattices) with varying pillar density as model heterogeneous environments (Fig.~\ref{fig:MainFig2}A-i, iv and vii, Movie S1)~\cite{park2008enhanced,majmudar2012experiments}.
+We studied \textit{C. elegans} locomotion kinematics using two-dimensional microfluidic hexagonal pillar arrays (or lattices, where pillars are rigid, thus cannot move or deform upon collision with \textit{C. elegans}) with varying pillar density as model heterogeneous environments (Fig. 2A-i, v, ix, Movie S1)~\cite{park2008enhanced,majmudar2012experiments}.
 These arrays capture aspects of the confinement and potential hindrance to locomotion that natural heterogeneity can impose.
 Surprisingly, previous work has shown that rather than hindering locomotion, lattices can instead enhance nematode locomotor speeds~\cite{park2008enhanced,majmudar2012experiments}.
-Moreover, a previous numerical model of a worm swimming in lattice implicated a strong role for passive mechanics in reproducing the behavior~\cite{majmudar2012experiments}, suggesting that mechanical intelligence likely plays a role in a worms ability to take advantage of environmental interactions.
-However, the detailed kinematics of lattice traversal, particular during inhibitory head collisions, have not been fully described.
+Moreover, a previous numerical model of a nematode swimming in lattice implicated a strong role for passive mechanics in reproducing the behavior~\cite{majmudar2012experiments}, suggesting that mechanical intelligence likely plays a role in nematodes' ability to take advantage of environmental interactions.
+However, the detailed kinematics of lattice traversal, particularly during inhibitory head collisions, have not been fully described.